azriel91/will-pitch/PITCHME.md

 ![Drive people's free will by providing them with a game that teaches them technical skills while playing.](assets/images/proposal.png)

-If people are going to be addicted to technology, let's drive that addiction to good use.
+If people are going to be addicted to technology, let's direct that addiction to good use.

 +++